-Re: - Communications, Electrical, Electronic, Energy, Information, Postal, Plumbing and Allied Services Union of Australia, New South Wales Postal and Telecommunications Branch - financial report for year ending 31 March 2017 (FR2017/15)
+Re: - Communications Division, CEPU, New South Wales Postal and Telecommunications Branch - financial report for year ending 31 March 2018 (FR2018/17)

-I refer to the financial report of the New South Wales Postal and Telecommunications Branch.
-The documents were lodged with the Registered Organisations Commission ('the ROC') on 25 August 2017.
+I refer to the financial report of the New South Wales Postal and Telecommunications Branch of the Communications Division of the CEPU.
+The documents were lodged with the ROC on 10 September 2018.

-The financial report has now been filed.
+The financial report has been filed.
 The financial report was filed based on a primary review.
 This involved confirming whether the financial reporting timelines required under s.253, s.265, s.266 and s.268 of the Fair Work (Registered Organisations) Act 2009 (RO Act) have been satisfied, all documents required under s.268 of the RO Act were lodged and that various disclosure requirements under the Australian Accounting Standards, RO Act and reporting guidelines have been complied with.
 A primary review does not examine all disclosure requirements.

 You are not required to take any further action in respect of the report lodged.
-However I make the following comment to assist you when preparing the next report.
-Please note that the financial report for the period ending 31 March 2018 may be subject to an advanced compliance review.
+However I make the following comments to assist you when preparing the next report.
+Please note the report for year ending 31 March 2019 may be subject to an advanced compliance review.